Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Construction of quasi-morphisms via spectral invariant with bulk

-is a homogeneous Calabi quasimorphism. \end{thm} \begin{rem} An observation by McDuff is that a sufficient condition for the existence of Calabi quasimorphism is an existence of a direct product factor of a quantum cohomology that is a field. \cite{EP:morphism} used quantum homology over $\Lambda^{\downarrow}(\Q)$, that is the set of $\sum a_iq^{\lambda_i}$ with $a_i \in \Q$.
+is a homogeneous Calabi quasi-morphism. \end{thm} \begin{rem} An observation by McDuff is that a sufficient condition for the existence of Calabi quasi-morphism is an existence of a direct product factor of a quantum cohomology that is a field. \cite{EP:morphism} used quantum homology over $\Lambda^{\downarrow}(\Q)$, that is the set of $\sum a_iq^{\lambda_i}$ with $a_i \in \Q$.
 Here we use the (downward) universal Novikov ring $\Lambda^{\downarrow}$, where $a_i \in \C$.
-Since $\Lambda^{\downarrow}$ is an algebraically closed field (see \cite{fooo:toric1} Appendix A) and cohomology ring is finite dimensional, the direct product factor of a quantum cohomology is isomorphic to $\Lambda^{\downarrow}$, if it is a field.
-So our assumption of Theorem \ref{thm:morphism} is equivalent to McDuff's in case $\frak b =0$. \end{rem} \begin{proof} Let $e$ and $\frak b$ as in Theorem \ref{thm:morphism}.
+Since $\Lambda^{\downarrow}$ is an algebraically closed field (see \cite[Appendix A]{fooo:toric1}) and the quantum cohomology ring is finite dimensional thereover, the direct product factor of a quantum cohomology is isomorphic to $\Lambda$, if it is a field.
+So our assumption of Theorem \ref{thm:morphism} is equivalent to McDuff's in case $\frak b =0$. \end{rem} \begin{proof} Let $\frak b$ and $e$ be as in Theorem \ref{thm:morphism}.
 We first prove the property (1) of Definition \ref{def:Qhomo}.
-We begin with the following lemma. \begin{lem} \end{lem} \begin{proof} Let $b \in H(M;\Lambda^{\downarrow})$ such that $\Pi(e,b) \ne 0$.
+We begin with the following lemma. \begin{lem} \end{lem} \begin{proof} Let $b \in H(M;\Lambda)$ such that $\Pi(e,b) \ne 0$.
 Such a $b$ exists by the nondegeneracy of the Poincar\'e pairing.
-We write $b = (b_1,b_2)$ according to the decomposition $QH_{\frak b}^{\ast}(M;\Lambda^{\downarrow}) \cong \Lambda^{\downarrow} \times Q$.
+We write $b = (b_1,b_2)$ with respect to the decomposition $QH_{\frak b}^{\ast}(M) \cong \Lambda^\downarrow \times Q$.
 Using the Frobenius property of quantum cohomology (see, for example, \cite{Manin}) we obtain

-Therefore $\Pi(e,b_1) = \Pi(e,b) \ne 0$. \begin{sublem} $\frak v_q(b_1) \ge 0.$ \end{sublem} \begin{proof} We have $b_1 = x e$ for some $x \in \Lambda^{\downarrow}$.
-We decompose $e = \sum_{d =0}^{2n} e_d$ with $e_d \in H^d(M;\C) \otimes \Lambda^\downarrow$.
+Therefore $\Pi(e,b_1) = \Pi(e,b) \ne 0$. \begin{sublem} $\frak v_q(b_1) \ge 0.$ \end{sublem} \begin{proof} We have $b_1 = x e$ for some $x \in \Lambda \setminus \{0\}$.
+We decompose $e = \sum_{d =0}^{2n} e_d$ with $e_d \in H^d(M;\C) \otimes \Lambda$.
 We denote by ${\mathbf 1} \in H^0(M; \C)$ the unit of the cohomology ring.
 Then \beastar \Pi(e,b_1) & = &\pi(\langle e, b_1\rangle) = \pi(\langle e, xe \rangle) = \pi(\langle e\cup^{\frak b} e, x {\mathbf 1}\rangle) \\ & = & \pi(\langle e, x {\mathbf 1} \rangle) = \pi(\langle x e, {\mathbf 1} \rangle) = \pi (\langle b_1, {\mathbf 1} \rangle). \eeastar Therefore $\Pi(e,b_1) \ne 0$ implies $\frak v_q (\langle b_1, {\mathbf 1} \rangle) >0$.
-Since $\frak v_q (b_1) \geq \frak v_q (\langle b_1, {\mathbf 1} \rangle )$, we obtain $\frak v_q(b_1) \ge 0$ as required. \end{proof} Let $xe = b_1$ and $x \in \Lambda^{\downarrow}$ as above.
+Since $\frak v_q (b_1) \geq \frak v_q (\langle b_1, {\mathbf 1} \rangle )$, we obtain $\frak v_q(b_1) \ge 0$ as required. \end{proof} Let $xe = b_1$ and $x \in \Lambda \setminus \{0\}$ as above.
 Then

 Since $ b_1^{-1} = x^{-1}e, $ we get

 Therefore